 In her first Olympic beach volleyball appearance, in 2016, she and her partner Kira Walkenhorst secured Germany its first-ever Olympic gold medal in women’s beach volleyball.
 Further, she has also secured four gold finishes in the European Women’s Volleyball Championships.
 With such a strong track record of success in international competition, and her consequential role in the history of German beach volleyball, Laura Ludwig has certainly cemented herself as an all-time great of the sport.

 Which country has the most Olympic gold medals in women’s beach volleyball?

-The United States currently has the most Olympic gold medals in women’s beach volleyball with a total of four.
-The first three of these medals came consecutively in 2004, 2008, and 2012 due to the excellence of Misty May-Treanor and Kerri Walsh Jennings as a duo.
-In 2020, the USA reached the top of the podium once again when Alix Klineman and April Ross brought home the gold.
-The country with the second most Olympic gold medals in women’s volleyball is Brazil, who currently holds three.
+The United States currently has the most Olympic gold medals in women’s beach volleyball, with a total of four.
+The first three of these medals came consecutively in 2004, 2008, and 2012, due to the excellence of Misty May-Treanor and Kerri Walsh Jennings.
+In 2020, the USA reached the top of the podium once again, when Alix Klineman and April Ross brought home the gold.
+The country with the second-most Olympic gold medals in women’s volleyball is Brazil, currently holding three.

 Which women’s beach volleyball player has the most career tournament victories?

 The winningest women’s beach volleyball player of all time is Kerri Walsh Jennings.
 In her immaculate beach volleyball career, Jennings amassed a grand total of 135 victories.
 The most remarkable part of this astonishing statistic is that Jennings is actually still an active member of the sport, meaning she will likely add to this win total before she closes out her career.
 Along with this plethora of career tournament victories, Kerri Walsh Jennings also has three Olympic gold medals representing the USA in the 2004, 2008, and 2012 Olympics.
 These Olympic accolades were accomplished alongside her longtime partner and fellow all-time great, Misty May-Treanor.